dynamics

 • robot (Model) – Jiminy robot.

-• position (ndarray) – Robot position vector.
+• position (ndarray) – Configuration vector.

-• velocity (ndarray | None) – Robot velocity vector.
+• velocity (ndarray | None) – Joint velocity vector.

-• acceleration (ndarray | None) – Robot acceleration vector.
+• acceleration (ndarray | None) – Joint acceleration vector.

 • update_energy (bool) – Whether to compute the energy of the robot.
 Optional: False by default